ecrucru/anticrux/README.md

 	- UI: review the game based on the history
 	- Library: new method AntiCrux.prototype.getPieceByCoordinate
 	- UI: easier selection of the moves
+	- Library: new method AntiCrux.prototype.toConsole
+	- Library: support for NodeJS

 ### License